 The Corker Family: Elizabeth, Senator Bob Corker, Emily, Julia, and son-in-law, Justin

-Bob and his wife of 26 years, Elizabeth, live in Chattanooga.
+Bob graduated from the University of Tennessee in 1974 with a degree in Industrial Management.
+He and his wife of 28 years, Elizabeth, live in Chattanooga.
 They have two daughters, Emily and Julia, and a son-in-law, Justin Spickard.